What is Scrum in Agile: Basics to Best Practices for Beginners

-Agile For Beginners: The 3-4-5 Approach to Scrum
+Scrum in Agile For Beginners: The 3-4-5 Approach

 Scrum can be simply defined as a set of three roles, four artifacts, and five events.
 Can there be more?
 Yes.
 Less?
 Depends.
 These core elements combine to provide the structure and feedback necessary to deal with unpredictability — both inside and outside of the team — and start delivering continuous value.